Maitreya, the Buddha to Come (3 of 3)

 The Human Buddha who is regent over the Tushita Heaven perfectly embodies within his being the entire doctrine of Philosophy, which is the “Blood of Christ”.
-He offers himself through these teachings to a developing mankind so that gradually over the course of ages we may be enabled to gradually be elevated to attain to his symbolic estate.
+He offers himself through these teachings to a developing mankind so that gradually over the course of ages we may be enabled to gradually be elevated to attain to his lofty spiritual estate.

 As Teacher and Initiator, the Manushi Buddha forms the world into an objective representation of his own Consciousness.
 The World becomes his fully evolved mental body or Light Body, because in its ultimate state the Earth becomes a Sun.

 In sum, the Archetype of the racial Manu and his Bodhisattvas is made manifest in our age through the Trinity of Adept, Doctrine, and Sangha.
 Through these three elements, mankind is gradually molded into the form of the Archetype.